yifeiwang77/yifeiwang77.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 ---

 I am currently a postdoctoral researcher at MIT CSAIL, advised by [Stefanie Jegelka](https://people.csail.mit.edu/stefje/).
-I am generally interested in understanding the underlying principles of foundation models and design theory-inspired algorithms to improve their capability and robustness.
+I am generally interested in understanding the underlying principles of foundation models and design theory-inspired algorithms to improve their capability and safety.
 I have worked on multiple relevant areas including large language models, self-supervised learning, adversarial robustness, and graph representation learning.

 My first-author papers received 3 best paper awards, including the sole Best ML Paper Award at ECML-PKDD 2021, the Silver Best Paper Award at the ICML 2021 AdvML workshop, and the Best Paper Award at the ICML 2024 ICL workshop.